-- (1) Use special care when operating on ramps, inclines, and uneven areas.
-Travel slowly.
-Travel straight up and down.
-Do not turn or drive at an angle across an incline or ramp.
-Do not attempt to operate on grades in excess of those specified and/or recommended by the manufacturer. - (2) When the truck is loaded, travel with the load upgrade.
-When the truck is empty, travel with lifting mechanism (mast) downgrade. - (3) Always brake with the right foot pedal (not with the inching pedal) when travelling down incline. - 6) Practice safe operation every time you use your truck... - (1) Careful driving and operation is your responsibility.
+- Careful driving and operation is your responsibility.
 Be completely familiar with all the safe driving and load handling techniques in this Operator's Manual.
 Use common sense.
 Drive carefully; do not indulge in stunt driving or horseplay.
 Observe traffic rules.
 Watch for people and hazards.
-Slow down, be in full control of your lift truck at all times. - (2) Follow the instructions in this manual to avoid damage to your truck or the possibility of injury to yourself or others. - (3) During your work, observe all functions of your lift truck.
-This allows you to immediately recognize a problem or irregularity that could affect the safe operation of your truck. - (4) Periodically check the gauges and warning indicator lights in the instrument panel to be sure they indicate a normal condition.
-If an abnormal condition appears bring the machine to a safe condition and safe location, shut off the starting switch immediately and report the problem. - ▲ Do not continue to operate a truck that has a malfunction.
+Slow down, be in full control of your lift truck at all times. - 2) Follow the instructions in this manual to avoid damage to your truck or the possibility of injury to yourself of others. - 3) During your work, observe all functions of your lift truck.
+This allows you to immediately recognize a problem or irregularity that could affect the safe operation of your truck. - 4) Periodically check the gauges and warning indicator lights in the cluster to be sure they indicate a normal condition.
+If an abnormal condition appears bring the truck to a safe condition and safe location, shut off the starting switch immediately and report the problem. - A Do not continue to operate a truck that has a malfunction.
 Stop and have it fixed. - Always wear your seat belt when operating your truck.

-9. LOAD HANDLING
+8. LOAD HANDLING

-1) GENERAL
+1. GENERAL

 Handle only loads that are within the truck rated capacity as shown on the nameplate.
 This rating specifies the maximum load that should be lifted.
-However, other factors such as special load handling attachments, load of a high center of gravity, or uneven terrain may dictate that the safe working load be less than the rated capacity.
+However, other factors such as special load handling attachments, load having a high center of gravity, or uneven terrain may dictate that the safe working load be less than the rated capacity.
 Under these conditions, the operator must reduce the load carried so that the lift truck remains stable.

 Handle only stable or safely arranged loads.
 Do not handle loads made up of loose, unevenly stacked, or unstable items that can easily shift and fall.
-Take the time to correctly stack and hand loose items.
+Take the time to stack correctly and handle loose items.
 Center the load on the forks.

 Do not lift anything that might fall on the operator or a bystander.
 Do not handle loads that are higher than the fork carriage unless the load is secured so that no part of it can fall backward.
+Avoid such work.

-Keep the load back against the LBR.
+Keep the load back against the load backrest.
 Loads placed out on the ends of the forks can make the lift truck less stable and more likely to tip up.

-Lift and lower with the mast vertical or tilted slightly back-never tilted forward.
+Lift and lower with the mast vertical or tilted slightly back.
+Never tilt it forward.